 c.
 Creating a culture of open entrepreneurship, where people don’t wall themselves into just their immediate network.

-- Despite the issues, positive things are happening.
+d.
+Connecting and finding great co-founders. - Despite the issues, positive things are happening.

 Over the past 1 – 2 years a lot of very positive grass root initiatives have been formed to help the startup scene in Boston.
 Betahouse, POPSignal, MassChallenge, DART Boston, Startup Leadership, TechStars, Dogpatch Labs, are just a few.